hymkor/oluacle/readme_en.txt

-oluacle - Lua for Oracle
+Oluacle - Lua for Oracle
 ========================

 'oluacle' is a library to access Oracle database.